Employer Of Record in Canada

 The Workers’ Compensation Board may award funds if the employee is a victim of an accident at work or a work-related illness.

-Public Holidays
+Public holidays

-1 January | New Year’s Day |
+New Year’s Day

-Friday before Easter | Good Friday |
+Friday before Easter

-1 July | Canada Day |
+1 July

-First Monday in September | Labour Day |
+First Monday in September

-25 December | Christmas Day |
+25 December

-Federal employees get additional annual holidays
+Federal employees get additional annual holidays.

 Termination

-Justified Dismissal | Labor authorities call it “termination for just cause” when an employee has exhibited bad or dangerous behavior or proves to be ineffective or incompetent. |
+Labor authorities call it “termination for just cause” when an employee has exhibited bad or dangerous behavior or proves to be ineffective or incompetent.

-Unjustified Dismissal | Any dismissal under the Canada Labour Code is considered ‘unjust’ unless the employer proves there’s a good reason.
-Unless there’s proof an employee refused or was unable to complete work duties, dishonesty, or harassment, the worker’s dismissal would be considered unjust. |
+Unless there’s proof an employee refused or was unable to complete work duties, dishonesty, or harassment, the worker’s dismissal would be considered unjust.

-Voluntary Resignation | An employee can resign after giving the employer a reasonable amount of time before leaving.
-In legal terms, a voluntary resignation has to reach the level of being “clear and unequivocal.” |
+In legal terms, a voluntary resignation has to reach the level of being “clear and unequivocal.”

 Other forms of compensation upon termination include: